 I've since discovered that here in France, Kapla is LOVED by almost all children.
-There are Kapla clubs at schools, KAPLA parties and there's even a KAPLA Centre in Paris where children can fine-tune their skills on Saturdays and school holidays.
+There are Kapla clubs at schools, entertainers come and host Kapla parties and there's even a Kapla Centre in Paris where children can fine-tune their skills on Saturdays and school holidays.

 Kapla was invented by a Dutchman in the 1980s.
 Each piece is identical and has a unique ratio which enables children to build things without the need for any fixings.
 What's surprising about Kapla is how stable they are (the blocks will fall over of course but not as easily as you might expect).

-Let me warn you, Kapla ends up all over the house and in the strangest of places!
+Let me warn you though, it ends up all over the house and in the strangest of places!

-Before Christmas, while my back was turned, my kids decided to decorate the newly erected tree by pretending the wooden pieces were candy canes.
+Around Christmas, my kids decided to decorate the newly erected tree by pretending the wooden pieces were candy canes.
 Not quite the theme I had in mind!
-But Kapla is easier to tidy up than say, Lego, because the pieces are bigger so it only takes a few minutes to throw them all back into the carry box (that's included).
-There's also a satisfying clinking noise when the wood is piled back in (and the kids can make a game of it which makes tidy time easy for me!).
+But Kapla is easier to tidy up than Lego because the pieces are bigger so it only takes a few minutes to throw them all into the strong carry box (which is included in the price) and it makes tidy time fun.